vdouet/Reinforcement-Learning/02 - Reinforcement Learning Specialization - Alberta University /02 - Sample-based Learning Methods/4 - Planning and Learning with Tabular Methods.md

 many state–action pairs, expected updates of all of them would take a very long time.

+Update from Drew Bagnell: Self-driving, robotics, and Model Based RL
++ All practical robot learning for decisions is model based
++ "It's better to die in simulation than in the real world"
++ Why?
+Sample complexity: It can take exponentially fewer interactions to learn with a model than without ("Model-based RL in Contextual Decision Processes: PAC bounds and Exponential Improvements over Model-free Approaches", Wen Sun et al., 2019).

 ## Trajectory Sampling

 We compare two way of distributing updates.